rayanfam/rayanfam.github.io/_posts/2020-01-20-hypervisor-from-scratch-part-7.md

 # **Discussion**

-This part is added to answer to questions about EPT, we'll discuss different approaches and pros and cons of them, so this part will be actively updated.
+This part is added to answer to questions about EPT, we'll discuss different approaches and pros and cons of them.
 Thanks to Petr for answering these questions.

 **1\.
 Why there are limitations on calling NT functions in VMX Root Mode?**